Lamivudine, 3TC oral solution

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Keep out of the reach of children.

-Store at a room temperature of 25 degrees C (77 degrees F).
+Store at a room temperature of 20 to 25 degrees C (68 to 77 degrees F).
 Throw away any unused medicine after the expiration date.